CumulusNetworks/docs/content/cumulus-linux-518/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Basic-Configuration.md

 - The `clagd-vxlan-anycast-ip` and `vxlan-local-tunnelip` parameters are under the loopback stanza on both peers.
 - Both peers advertise the anycast address to the routed fabric.
 - The VNI configuration is identical on both peers.
-- The peerlink belongs to the bridge.
+- The peer link belongs to the bridge.

 MLAG synchronizes information between the two switches in the MLAG pair; EVPN does not synchronize.